SDSU-Research-CI/SDSU-Research-CI.github.io/README.md

 This repo is set up to edit in Visual Studio Code using the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

-The first time the container is run on your comptuer, run the following:
+The first time the container is run on your computer, run the following:

 ```
 # bundle install